 Careful and Precise

 On your first visit to Peak Performance, we will examine you for spinal misalignment.
-By taking various measurements using X-Rays and Anatometer measurements (assessment of posture), we can determine if an adjustment is needed and what adjustment is appropriate for you.
-As with all procedures at Peak Performance, this is completely painless and safe.
+Through reflex testing and Anatometer postural measurements, we can determine if an adjustment is needed and what adjustment is appropriate for you.

-Your body will respond to your spine and nervous system being stressed by showing imbalance in several key areas that we can measure.
+Your body will respond to your spine and nervous system under stress by showing imbalance in several key areas that we can measure.
 There are three initial measurements that we make at Peak Performance to begin to determine whether and to what degree your spine and nervous system are under stress.

-We then use the Anatometer to measure aspects of your posture, such as body lean, hip tilt, and deviation of your head and upper torso to either side.
-We may also check range of motion and other functions of your body, if so indicated.
+We then use the Anatometer and dual weight scales to measure aspects of your posture, such as center of gravity, hip tilt, and deviation of your head and upper torso to either side.